A LIMS system created by scientists, for scientists.

 A LIMS is a software platform enabling users to effectively manage the flow of samples and associate data to support laboratory operations and enhance efficiency.
 Through the use of a LIMS, laboratories can automate workflows, tests and procedures, integrate instruments, provide a complete record of all samples, tests and results in the system via secure and comprehensive audit trails.
-LIMS helps labs streamline operations by making the move from paper to a digital environment, with the goal of saving time, money and reducing errors.
+LIMS helps laboratories streamline operations by making the move from paper to a digital environment, with the goal of saving time, money and reducing errors

 - Management – LIMS provides centralized storage of all laboratory workflow and the subsidiary data required for quality control compliance